We are visiting Muswell Hill Synagogue in June as part of our RE learning.

-This half term we will be reading Gorilla by Anthony Browne.
-This is a fantastic book, with beautiful thought-provoking illustrations.
-It tells the tale of a young girl and her obsession with gorillas.
-The children will be using the text to write letters, narratives, recounts, developing their conversational writing and creating an illustrative sequel.
+This half term we will be reading The Promise by Nicola Davies.
+This is an interesting and topical book as it explores the issue of humans’ relationship with nature.
+It contains thought-provoking illustrations to allow children to infer lots of information and stimulate challenging discussions.
+It tells the tale of a young, underprivileged girl who tries to steal from an old woman, but in doing so, promises to plant whatever was in her bag.
+The children will be using the text to write poems, character and setting descriptions, letters, narratives, recounts, developing their conversational writing and non-fiction texts.
 This book will also help develop the children’s reading skills and spoken language responses which will improve writing.
 We will also be focusing on spellings, punctuation and grammar (SPaG) to improve our writing.

 We ask that your children read every night and sign their reading log.
-When reading, we ask the children to make sure they are challenging themselves by ensuring they are comprehending the text, asking and answering questions, inferring why certain things happen in the text and predicting what might happen next.
+When reading, please make sure the children are challenging themselves by ensuring they are understanding the text, asking and answering questions, inferring why certain things happen in the text and predicting what might happen next.
 This half term we will be looking at 5 styles of question – decoding, explaining, retrieving, interpreting and choice (DERIC).
 The children will become more familiar with these types of questions as we focus on them in class.

-We will be developing our ball games and playing cricket.
+We will be playing cricket and improving our swimming skills.
 Please make sure your child has their PE kit including appropriate shoes for PE

 Parents - helping at home with Maths